 Dogs are somewhat omnivorous, like humans, so they are able to eat meat, fish and vegetables.
 Get them the best benefits from fish by feeding them tuna and salmon occasionally.

-One or two servings each week should have some extra Omega-3 fatty acids.
-The best fish will help reduce inflammation and relieve joint stiffness in older dogs as required.
+One or two servings each week should provide some extra Omega-3 fatty acids.
+Sardine fish will help reduce inflammation and relieve joint stiffness in older dogs as required.
 Besides sardines, tuna and salmon what fish do you feed your dog to keep them happy and healthy?

 Moderation is Key